jack9267/Dependencies/Projects/curl/src/tests/FILEFORMAT.md

     %repeat[<number> x <string>]%

-For example, to insert the word hello a 100 times:
+For example, to insert the word hello 100 times:

     %repeat[100 x hello]%